 There are a range of support services for initiatives in the primary sector.
 These are listed under the Whenua Māori Fund.

-Māori professional and industry associations
+Māori business networks, and professional and industry associations

 The professional and industry associations listed below also provide formal and informal support for members.